Syncing Synthetic Data Generation with GitHub Actions

 if not gdf.crs.equals(target):

-raise ValueError("CRS_DRIFT: Projection matches EPSG but PROJ string diverges.")
+raise ValueError("CRS_DRIFT: EPSG code matches but the PROJ string diverges.")

 python